Bonzo Dog Doo-Dah Band: Third reunion (2006–2008)

-Recent events (2008–present)
+Recent events (2008–2019)

 Whilst Vernon allied with Bob Kerr to play as 'Bonzomania', Roger, Rodney and Sam remained together and joined up with pianist David Glasson (ex Whoopee Band) and performed as Three Bonzos and a Piano.
 Since October 2008, they have undertaken regular gigs.
 They have included appearances from "Legs" Larry Smith and Vernon Dudley Bowhay-Nowell.
 Three Bonzos and a Piano launched a new CD Hair of the Dog at the Bloomsbury Theatre, London on 6 February 2010, featuring new numbers from all band members and some re-workings of older favourites.
 Larry and Vernon were at the Bloomsbury gig.
 In 2012 they released another CD, Bum Notes.

 Innes toured the United States in 2009 and 2010, having performed a number of shows in 2009 in the UK.
 He subsequently played with the Idiot Bastard Band, along with Phill Jupitus, Adrian Edmondson, and Raw Sex drummer Rowland Rivron.
 They played a mixture of original comedy songs and covers, including some Bonzos numbers.

 In 2009, Angry Penguin Ltd published the first history of the band, Jollity Farm, written by Bob Carruthers and edited by David Christie, with comprehensive interviews with all the core members of the group.
 The first release also included a limited edition DVD featuring the band's 2007 reunion performance at the Shepherd's Bush Empire, which included several performances from that show which had not been previously released.

 A configuration under the name 'Almost the Bonzo Dog Doo Dah Band' performed from 2012, more regularly featuring Legs and the now 82-year-old Vernon.
-This grouping played their final gig together as a five piece, alongside Andy Roberts, Dave Glasson and the eleven-piece Keynsham Town Band in Milton Keynes.
+This grouping played their final gig together as a five-piece, alongside Andy Roberts, Dave Glasson and the eleven-piece Keynsham Town Band in Milton Keynes.
 The following week, Sam Spoons' "Bill Posters Will Be Band" played their last, and the week after, "Bob Kerr's Whoopee Band" (with Vernon guesting) also disbanded.
 Spoons died on 27 September 2018 following a long illness.

 In 2019 the members of the band became embroiled in a legal battle with "Anglo Atlantic Media Limited" which had trademarked their name, two years previously, without their permission.
 One of the directors of Anglo Atlantic Media Limited is their former promoter Bob Carruthers.
 The trademark had made it impossible to perform or record under the band name.
 In November, 2019, the case was eventually decided in the band's favour, although with the demise of Sam Spoons and also Neil Innes a month after the decision, the surviving band members have not performed under that name again.

 Band members

-The core members of the group for most of the band's career were: